soft9000/Fileist/README.md

 Simple but effective design.
 A CLI whose use case we find extremely usefull for resuming, as well as pruning, our Dev, as well as our Ops, efforts.

+***File:*** __dirist.py__

+Mission: Examine a folder hirearchy, gathering a finite list of small / large sub-trees that match a set commonly-required, reporting criteria.
+Includes a Command Line Interface (CLI.)
+Creates a pipe-delmited report (stdout), ready for further analysis / charting.

 ***File:*** __piranha-wipe.py__

 Born out of our need to wipe-out a mountable partition / device _tan rapido como possible_, we used the phrase **piranha wipe** (no, it will not catch-on :) to describe using _several independant_ processes to bus-saturate such a content consuming process. -Just how many fish to loose on your unsuspecting drive, is left up to you.